MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro to LLMs - Director's Cut Notes.md

 LLMs Jailbreaks have been discussed at varying degrees of seriousness on social media, but the core problem with them is that information generation by sufficiently trained LLMs has to be hard-restricted in certain areas.
 You don't want malevolent inquiries to receive constructive contribution.
 This is called ethics.

 An early circulated jailbreak consisted of pretending to setup a scenario around the actual inquiry, diluting the model's focus on detecting malintent.
-You telll a story about somebody asking something, letting the focus drift away from the question to the setting.
+You tell a story about somebody asking something, letting the focus drift away from the question to the setting.

 *Another one.* Turns out Claude v1.3 not only understands but allows Base64: